Press Release Contact:

 To learn more, check out this interactive map, which includes winning organizations by state: http://www.whenworkworks.org/be-effective/2016-when-work-works-award-winners-state-listing

-Media: For more information about the winners of the When Work Works Awards, or the When Work Works project, contact Barbara Norcia-Broms at 212-465-2094 and email@example.com or Sundra Hominik at 703-535-6273 and firstname.lastname@example.org.
+Media: For more information about the winners of the When Work Works Awards, or the When Work Works project, contact Sundra Hominik at 703-535-6273 and email@example.com.

 About When Work Works

-When Work Works is a national initiative, led by the partnership of the Families and Work Institute (FWI) and the Society for Human Resource Management (SHRM), to help businesses of all sizes and types become more successful by transforming the way they view and adopt effective and flexible workplaces.
+When Work Works is a national initiative, led by the Society for Human Resource Management (SHRM), to help businesses of all sizes and types become more successful by transforming the way they view and adopt effective and flexible workplaces.
 When Work Works is one of the foremost providers of resources, rigorous research and best practices on workplace effectiveness and flexibility in the nation.
 The initiative administers the prestigious annual When Work Works Award, which recognizes exemplary employers for creating effective workplaces to increase business and employee success.
 Visit www.whenworkworks.org and follow us on Twitter @WhenWorkWorks @FWINews and @SHRMPress.

 About the Society for Human Resource Management

 The Society for Human Resource Management (SHRM) is the world’s largest HR professional society, representing 285,000 members in more than 165 countries.
 For nearly seven decades, the Society has been the leading provider of resources serving the needs of HR professionals and advancing the practice of human resource management.
 SHRM has more than 575 affiliated chapters within the United States and subsidiary offices in China, India and United Arab Emirates.
 Visit us at shrm.org and follow us on Twitter and Instagram @SHRMPress.